 of insects: grasshoppers, crickets, beetles,

-and caterpillars (usually spied from a perch and then caught on the ground.)
-(Beal 1915).
 They also eat ants, wasps and bees, flies, Myriapods, angleworms (Oligochaetest), snails, sow bugs (Isopodan), and black olive scales (Homoptera), moths, weevils and termites.
 (BNA).
-Bluebirds

-The proportion of insects in the food bluebirds collect during nesting season is probably significantly higher than 68%.
+But during nesting season, the proportion of insects in the food bluebirds collect is probably significantly higher than 68%.
 That is because their growing young need lots of protein.

 e.g., flowering dogwood, holly, mulberry, wild

 grape, Virginia creeper, pokeweed, and Viburnum, gleaned from plants or foraged on the ground.
 (Although